citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### Create Format Reinterpretation Framework ([#5170](https://github.com/citra-emu/citra/pull/5170)) by [BreadFish64](https://github.com/BreadFish64)

 Emulating the 3DS's GPU is hard, partially thanks to dumb games.
-On newer consoles like the Switch, games would usually use established graphics API such as OpenGL, so their behaviour is mostly reasonable.
+On newer consoles like the Switch, games would usually use established graphics API such as OpenGL, so their behavior is mostly reasonable.
 On the 3DS, however, it seems that games are really trying their best to make use of all kinds of strange features and exploit all edge cases.

 On the 3DS, games have the ability to access cached surfaces with different formats than what it was originally uploaded as - and they *love* to abuse it.
 On Citra, however, due to limitations of modern APIs, we simply cannot do this in the same way as the 3DS.
 Without a format convertor, we would have to reupload the surface from CPU memory to the GPU - and this was *really* slow.
-For instance, the after match screen in Smash 4 got affected horribly.
+For instance, the after-match screen in Smash 4 got affected horribly.

 [jroweboy](https://github.com/jroweboy) made a hack ([#4089](https://github.com/citra-emu/citra/pull/4089)) to ignore these reinterpretations to improve performance.
 It turned out that this worked fine for most games, but broke Paper Mario and about all VC games.
 Since this was a hack anyway and he knew that a proper implementation would be possible, he eventually decided to close it.

 {{< figure src="/images/entry/citra-progress-report-2020-q2/broken_paper_mario.png"
     title="The stickers mysteriously disappeared from the bottom screen" >}}

-So what was the proper implementation?
+So, what was the proper implementation?
 Using shaders on the host GPU to actually convert the surfaces.
-In fact, we had already done this for a specific case (`RGBA8 -> D24S8`) but there were many other convertors missing.
+In fact, we had done this already for a specific case (`RGBA8 -> D24S8`) but there were many other convertors missing.
 [B3n30](https://github.com/B3n30) created the original Format Conversion PR ([#4902](https://github.com/citra-emu/citra/pull/4902)) based on [jroweboy](https://github.com/jroweboy)'s work.
 That PR did not add any new convertors, but laid the framework for them, and he also added a log so that we can collect information regarding which convertors were necessary.

-As it turned out - most of the conversions the games are trying to do didn't even make sense.
-For many of the them, the pixel sizes of the formats didn't match - which meant that the surface would take up different amounts of memory before and after conversion.
+As it turned out, most of the conversions the games are trying to do didn't even make sense.
+For many of them, the pixel sizes of the formats didn't match - which meant that the surface would take up different amounts of memory before and after conversion.
 They were basically impossible to implement and practically useless as well.
 After further analysis, we decided that they were simply games reusing memory, and ignoring the reinterpretation for these would be fine.

 The VC games did have a valid use case though (`RGBA4 -> RGB5A1`), and [BreadFish64](https://github.com/BreadFish64) implemented this convertor.
 With this, we were finally able to get proper Format Reinterpretation that improved speed while not breaking any games.